Aircloak/aircloak/air/docs/content/sql/functions.md

 ```

 Removes all of the given characters from the beginning and/or end of the string.
-The default is to remove spaces from both directions.
+The default is to remove spaces from both ends.

 [Restrictions in usage apply](content/sql/restrictions.md#math-and-function-application-restrictions)